hyperledger-labs/perun-proposals/design/004-IoT-Adoption-Watcher.md

     Subscriber
 }

-// Registerer provides an interface to register the off-chain state of a
+// Registerer is used to register the off-chain state of a channel, along
-// channel along with the states of all its sub-channels and virtual channels
+// with the states of all its sub-channels and virtual channels, on the
-// on the blockchain.
+// blockchain.
 Channel ID is contained in the State.
 //
-// It must encapsulate a connection to the blockchain and an access to an
+// It encapsulates a connection to the blockchain and an access to an
 // on-chain account that will be used for sending register transactions. type Registerer interface {
     Register(State, SubStates) error
 }

-// Subscriber provides an interface for subscribing to all events on the
+// Subscriber is used for subscribing to adjudicator events on the
 // blockchain for a given channel ID.
 //
 // It encapsulates a connection to the blockchain.